invenia/AxisSets.jl/docs/src/example.md

 ```

 To see how we can use AxisSets.jl to aid with data wrangling problems, we're going to assume our dataset is a nested `NamedTuple` of `DataFrame`s.
-We're using DataFrames for simplicity, but we could also construct our `Dataset` from a `LibPQ.Result` via the Tables interface.
+We're using DataFrames for simplicity, but we could also construct our `Dataset` from a `LibPQ.Result` or anything else that follows the Tables interface.
 Let's start by taking a look at what our data looks like.
 To make things easier we're gonna flatten our nested structure and display the column names for each dataframe.